yanzhen4/yanzhen4.github.io/_pages/about.md

 What's new
 ======
-2025-03-28 I have decided to accept Stanford's MSCS offer!

-2025-3-14 I have received Stanford's MSCS offer!
+2025-03 I have received Stanford's MSCS offer and decided to accept it!

 2025-01 A paper on LLM Selection was accepted by ICLR 2025！